Subodhananda: Relationship with monks and brother disciples

 Subodhananda was an ardent follower of Vivekananda, and the latter loved him as well.
 He was childlike in his simplicity and unassuming in his behaviour.
 For this reason was loved and respected by his brother disciples.
 On an occasion in 1897 he was persuaded by Vivekananda to deliver a lecture in the Alambazar monastery, despite his inhibitions with public speaking.
 When he rose to speak, tremors were felt on account of an earthquake.
 Vivekananda then quipped that "Khoka's was an earth-shattering speech" and everybody enjoyed at his expense.

 Subodhananda was addicted lifelong to his morning cup of tea and when Ramakrishna was ill in his Cossipore garden house, the young Subodh prescribed tea as a remedy for his sore throat.
 However, it was rejected by the attending doctor.

-The young ascetics and monks of the Ramakrishna Math found him to be a source of great help as he would enquire about their troubles and difficulties, would be their mouthpiece to the seniors, would mediate for them and shield them when they inadvertently committed something wrong.
 He would also guide and mentor them in performing their day to activities and in other spiritual matters.